ASRS 101: Automated Storage and Retrieval Systems

 Ergonomics: Establishing work spaces and conditions to reduce physical exertion for employees.
 Automated storage and retrieval systems deliver items to a worker at an ergonomic work height within the golden zone, the area between the waist and shoulders to reduce bending and reaching for items.
 Learn More

-Fixed Aisle: Fixed Aisle (F/A) Storage & Retrieval Systems consist of one or more long, narrow aisles framed on both sides by a steel (and sometime extruded aluminum) storage rack structure into and from which loads are automatically stored and retrieved under computer control.
+Fixed Aisle: Fixed Aisle (F/A) Storage & Retrieval Systems consist of one or more long, narrow aisles framed on both sides by a steel storage rack structure.
+Within this structure loads are automatically stored and retrieved under computer control.
 The storage/retrieval function in each aisle can be performed a variety of ways.
-However, the most common was is by a machine that consists of a floor running, traveling structural frame or vertical mast that guides and supports a hoisting carriage on which loads are carried.
+However, the most common way is by a machine that consists of a floor running, traveling structural frame or vertical mast that guides and supports a hoisting carriage on which loads are carried.
 One or more shuttles or insertion/extraction devices on the hosted carriage manipulates loads into and out of adjacent or opposing storage rack positions.
 All three machine motions; horizontal (down aisle), vertical and shuttle action are independently and automatically controlled.

 Floor Robots: This solution stores inventory on portable storage shelving that is retrieved and transported from storage to an operator access area by a fleet of autonomous, mobile robots.
 After the operator selects the required item or items from the shelf, the robot returns it to storage.
 Ideal for slow to medium velocity inventory, throughput ranges from 100 to 300 lines per hour.
 Throughput can also be expanded easily with the addition of more robots.
 The standard weight capacity of 1,000 pounds per shelving system can be increased with the heavy duty model handling up to 3,000 pounds per shelving unit.